shafali03/CV/README.md

 </div>

 I'm Shafique a front end developer based in High Wycombe, and I love creating fun, innovative, accessible and fast website.
 In the past, I've worked in the pharmaceutical industry.
-While working in healthcare, I discovered endless opportunities that can be used with programming to transform and improve patients lives after discovery AI technology in hospitals.
+While working in healthcare, I have discovered numerous opportunities which can provide an active service for the NHS by utilising technology.
+I have spoken to senior management in regards to how drugs could be distributed ward to ward, which has a potential saving of up to £25,000 a month received positive feedback for my innovative.

  I was obsessed with coding when I created my first website using HTML, CSS and JavaScript since then I've fallen in love with coding and never looked back.
 I'm an enthusiastic front end developer worked as a freelancer before joining Makers.
 A highly motivated person who has an immense will to learn I'm looking for challenging projects working as front end developer.

 <a name="skill-id"></a>